 My preference are face oils that combine carrier oils into specific formulations of low-concentration, essential oils for anti-inflammatory, anti-microbial, and anti-oxidant benefits.
 I also find that most people prefer oils that absorb readily instead of sitting on the skin and leaving a heavy and oily residue.

 I formulated my Face Booster Oil for Sensitive Skin with jojoba oil (which mimics the skin’s natural sebum to condition skin and hair), kakui oil (used in Hawaii for hundreds of years), castor-seed oil (with unique, fatty-acid content used as a healing oil in Greece since ancient times), and sunflower oil (rich in oleic acid and vitamins, and proven to heal skin barrier).

 These are blended with argan oil (which has been used for centuries in Morocco and shown to have many benefits including helping resolve skin hyperpigmentation problems), rosehip oil and pomegranate seed oil (both with numerous antioxidant, vitamin and anti-inflammatory benefits).

 My Omega Enriched Face Booster Oil has a similar formulation.

 It is additionally enriched with borage oil (one of the best sources of essential, fatty acid, gamma-linoleic acid proven to have strong anti-inflammatory and barrier-repair benefits for skin health), cypress oil (with anti-microbial benefits) and sea buckthorn oil that helps enhance skin water-binding-capacity to deeply hydrate.

-All of my face oils are organic.
+All of my face oils are made with organic ingredients.

 I designed the formulations to help heal skin without taunting allergic or irritant reactions.
 They have a lightweight, yet deeply-hydrating, feel on the skin and can be directly applied to skin, or you can add a few drops to your moisturizer to boost its hydration benefits.